 How old is the tarantula?

 This is important, because you don’t want to buy a tarantula with a lifespan of 10 years, when it’s already 9 years old or you will only have it for a year before is passes on.
 Females mostly live longer than males, anywhere from 10 years to 30 years old and more.
-Males generally live to be between 2 and 5 years old.
+Males generally live to be between 2 and 3 years old, only certain species make it longer than this.

 When last did it molt?